-The Health and Wellbeing programme brings together a collaboration of partners from the outdoor and health sectors to increase physical activity levels, improve mental and physical health and provide links with local community clubs and groups enabling people to lead independent long term active lifestyles
+The Health and Wellbeing programme brings together partners from the outdoor and health sectors to increase physical activity, improve mental and physical health, and connect people with local clubs and groups that support long-term active lifestyles.
+Through this collaborative approach, the programme is influencing how health and community organisations work together, embedding outdoor activity within pathways that support prevention, wellbeing and independence.

 Our Health and Wellbeing programme was initially developed in north Wales in 2019 with funding from the Welsh Government’s Healthy and Active Fund.